kuleuven/iron/README.md

 go install github.com/kuleuven/iron/cmd/iron@latest
 ```

 Note that the released windows binaries are not signed.
-Signed binaries are available at the KU Leuven RDM documentation pages.
+Windows users may alternatively use an installer for a signed `iron.exe` binary that we publish on <https://icts-p-coz-iron-releases.cloud.icts.kuleuven.be/iron/>.
+Linux users can find deb and rpm packages at the same location.

 ## CLI usage